Trump throws GOP into chaos

 Many in the GOP are reeling from shock, revulsion and utter confusion about what to do next after a video surfaced Friday of Donald Trump talking about women in crude and aggressive sexual terms.

-New revelations emerged Saturday after CNN's Kfile reviewed hours of newly uncovered audio of demeaning conversations Trump held over a 17 year period with radio shock-jock Howard Stern.
-The topics discussed included his daughter Ivanka's physique, having sex with women on their menstrual cycles, threesomes, and checking out of a relationship with women after they turn 35.
+New revelations emerged Saturday after CNN's Kfile reviewed hours of newly uncovered audio of demeaning conversations Trump held over a 17-year period with radio shock-jock Howard Stern.
+The topics discussed included his daughter Ivanka's physique, having sex with women during their menstrual cycles, threesomes, and checking out of relationships with women after they turn 35.

-The fallout on Saturday revealed a party in chaos as a series of Republicans -- especially those in close close races -- said Trump should abandon the campaign while the nominee himself firmly rejected such notions and floated the potential of holding an event later in the day to rally his supporters.
-His own running mate, Mike Pence, criticized Trump and pulled out of a scheduled appearance in Wisconsin on behalf of the campaign later Saturday.
+The fallout on Saturday revealed a party in chaos as more than a dozen Republicans either pulled their support for Trump or said his running mate, Mike Pence, should lead the ticket.
+Pence, the governor of Indiana, criticized Trump and canceled a scheduled appearance in Wisconsin on behalf of the campaign later Saturday.

 Even Trump's wife, Melania, who has kept a low profile in recent months, released a statement saying Trump's comments were "offensive."

 "This does not represent the man that I know," she said.
 "He has the heart and mind of a leader.
-I hope people will accept his apology, as I have, and focus on the important issues facing our nation and the world. "
+I hope people will accept his apology, as I have, and focus on the important issues facing our nation and the world."

-Trump's closest advisers including New Jersey Gov. Chris Christie and former New York Mayor Rudy Giuliani gathered at Trump Tower to plot a path forward.
+Trump's closest advisers, including New Jersey Gov. Chris Christie and former New York Mayor Rudy Giuliani, gathered at Trump Tower to plot a path forward.
 But in a sign of the extraordinary resistance to Trump that has developed over the past 24 hours, many in the party consulted the rules of the Republican National Committee to decide whether there's any possibility of dropping the billionaire from the ticket -- an option that seems easier said than done.

 For now, the RNC has put a temporary pause on its mail operations that are part of the committee's victory operation to assess the current situation and decide if they need to change their message on mailings and other get-out-the-vote operations, according to a top RNC official.